batuhan-basoglu/Sam-s-Mart-Website/README.md

 # SEG3125-LAB2

-Website of a Sam's Grocery made by Ruchira Perrera, Sam Oyediran, Batuhan Basoglu, and Kene Ojukwu
+The website of a Sam's Grocery Store made by Ruchira Perrera, Sam Oyediran, Batuhan Basoglu, and Kene Ojukwu